eladnoor/equilibrator/classic_rxns/source/index.rst

     subscripts/superscripts/italics as appropriate.

 .. todo::
-    latex formatting for math stuff.
+    latex formatting for math stuff as needed.

 .. todo::
     do something consistent with reaction arrows.